Avinash-sord12k/Book-Store-Management-System/README.md

     json
     tkinter

-It is a interactive console to manage database of a typical book-store.
+It is an interactive console to manage data base of a typical book store.

 It was a school project.
 In collaboration with my partner Ajay.